sanaperveen1307-glitch/Expense_Saving_Analysis-Dashboard/README.md

 <a href="https://github.com/sanaperveen1307-glitch/Expense_Saving_Analysis-Dashboard/blob/main/Dataset.xlsx"> Project Dataset </a>

 ##  KPI (Questions)
 - Which Month got highest Sales ?
--What are the ratio Between Expense and Revenue?
+- What are the ratio Between Expense and Revenue?
 - What are the Income, Expense , Saving status by years?
 - How the Growth Rate Income & Expense is fluctuating by YTD?
 - Dashbooard Interaction <a href="https://github.com/sanaperveen1307-glitch/Expense_Saving_Analysis-Dashboard/blob/main/Revenue%20Vs%20Expense%20Dashboard.pbix">    Veiw Dashboard </a>